DFE-Digital/dfe-reference-data/docs/lists_itt.md

 require 'dfe/reference_data/itt'
 ```

 Initial teacher training subject categories, as currently used by TAD.
-The fields other than `id`, `name` and `publish_category` are of unknown utility, should probably be ignored, and unless we find out more about their original intent and find a use for them, they should probably be trimmed.
+The fields other than `id`, `name`, `publish_category`, `stem` and `ebacc` are of unknown utility, should probably be ignored, and unless we find out more about their original intent and find a use for them, they should probably be trimmed.

 TODO: November 2023 or beyond: Review whether the `type`, `phase`, `other_id`
 and `register_name` fields have turned out to be useful for anything, and remove